eworm-de/routeros-scripts/doc/sms-forward.md

 Tips & Tricks
 -------------

+### Take care of harmful commands!

+It is easy to fake the sending phone number!
+So make sure you do not rely on that number for potentially harmful commands.
+Add a shared secret to match into the text instead, for example: `reboot-53cr3t-5tr1n9` instead of just `reboot`.

 ### Order new volume

 Most broadband providers include a volume limit for their data plans.
 The